TCFD (Task Force on Climate-related Financial Disclosures)

 Why it matters

-TCFD was the foundation for many current regulations, including CSRD and ISSB standards.
-Even where it's not legally required, investors and insurers increasingly expect companies to align with its structure.
-Platforms like EarthScan help address the physical risk component with science-backed, scenario-based insights.
+Even where TCFD alignment isn’t legally mandated, investors and insurers increasingly expect companies to follow its structure.
+Platforms like Disclose support this by addressing the physical risk component with science-backed, scenario-based insights.

 Start using climate risk insights to drive better decisions today